-The National Cancer Screening Service (NCSS) recently introduced BowelScreen – The National Bowel Screening Programme.
+The National Cancer Screening Service (NCSS) introduced BowelScreen - The National Bowel Screening Programme.

 BowelScreen offers free bowel screening to men and women aged 60-69 through a home test kit known as the faecal immunochemical test (FIT).

 Eligible men and women who indicate they wish to take part in the screening programme will be sent a FIT.
 This simple and easy-to-use kit includes step-by-step instructions for self-administration of the test at home.
-The test is returned by Freepost to a laboratory contracted by the NCSS for analysis.
+The test is returned in a special Freepost envelope to a laboratory contracted by the NCSS for analysis.
 Results are provided within four weeks.

 It is expected that most people will receive a normal test result and will be sent another home test kit in two years’ time while they remain within the eligible age range.